 Crypto Adoption and Regulations in the UK

-The lack of clear regulations has hampered crypto uptake in the UK.
+The lack of clear crypto regulations has hampered crypto uptake in the UK.
 The possibility of fraudsters and rug pulls scare potential investors away.

 The financial and tech industry has also been affected, considering the lack of a regulatory framework to develop and market crypto assets derivative products.